WHAT YOU MAY EXPECT

-The most common side effects seen during the study were:
+The most common side effects seen in ≥25% of patients were:

 - Recommending medications that support your treatment